jeffgortmaker/pyblp/docs/examples.rst

 Problem Results
 ---------------

 The :meth:`Problem.solve` method returns an instance of the :class:`ProblemResults` class, which, when printed, displays basic estimation results.
-The results that are displayed are simply formatted information extracted from various class attributes such as :attr:`Results.sigma` and :attr:`Results.sigma_se`.
+The results that are displayed are simply formatted information extracted from various class attributes such as :attr:`ProblemResults.sigma` and :attr:`ProblemResults.sigma_se`.

 Additional post-estimation outputs can be computed with :class:`ProblemResults` methods.